1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

 Join the community.
 Get answers.
 Share wins.
 Never feel stuck.

-You do not need every gadget on the registry.
-A firm mat or folded quilt, a couple of bold visual cards, a soft rattle, and a breathable wrap for babywearing cover most one-month needs.
-Add a waterproof pad for tummy time during diaper changes and a notebook--or phone note--for logging cues.
-If a product promises to replace your touch, skip it.
-Your presence is the premium feature.
+A firm mat or folded quilt.
+A couple of bold visual cards.
+A soft rattle.
+A breathable wrap for babywearing.
+That covers most one-month needs.
+Add a waterproof pad for tummy time during diaper changes and a notebook or phone note for logging cues.

 What to Watch vs. When to Call